onlybrad/http-server-simple/README.md

 http-server-simple is an http server written in pure javascript for NodeJS.
 It has no dependencies.
 The syntaxe was inspired by the Express library.
-In this version, this library only supports routing, route parameters and middlewares.
+In this version, this library only supports routing, route parameters, route prefixing and middlewares.

 The following methods are supported: GET, POST, PUT, PATCH, DELETE.

 The following are not supported in this version:
-- Trailing slashes
 - Body parsing
 ## Usage